sarnau/MMMUnitCalculator/README.md

     0 C + 0 C requestedUnit: C => 273.15 C   ---  internally temperatures are converted to Kelvin
 ```

 The project is an Xcode project with a simple NSLog in the app delegate for testing.
-It also has a bunch of unit tests to make sure the math works.
+It also has a bunch of unit tests to make sure the math works out in all cases.